Living in Tenerife is one of the best options for retirement, as the aerobics photo of Parque Sanabria confirms.

 of its color.
 Once, you are living in Tenerife more than three months, you

-should apply for it at your local police station.
+should apply for it at your local police station, which must be your nearest Policia Nacional.
 You need to bring a

 document which states that you live in Tenerife which is called documento de empadronamiento.

-Obtain that at your local town hall.
+Obtain that at the town hall where you live.
 For example, use Europe's resident

-permit together with your passport including a photo copy of it to
+permit (or try the normal NIE certificate) together with your passport including a photo copy of it to

 travel from Los Cristianos for €18 to La Gomera by ferry. ( mind that price is subject to change) I consider